Nonprofit software trends are improving donor retention and fundraising efforts. The biggest trend has been implementing nonprofit data integration.

 Nonprofit Software Trends – Data Integration

 Today’s nonprofit software platforms act as the central nervous system for operations.
-The migration to these new platforms—for nonprofits large and small—has begun in earnest over the past couple of years and will surely increase in 2018.
+The migration to these new platforms—for nonprofits large and small—has begun in earnest over the past couple of years and will surely increase in the coming years.

 In addition to seeing more software integrations, we’re going to see more software providers providing a holistic nonprofit solution that serves the bulk of a nonprofit’s needs.
 What nonprofits are beginning to expect, and what 2018 will deliver is software that encompasses all of their needs all in one place.